-MONEY Master the Game is a practical financial crash course on how to invest and retire wealthy.
-It’s really very good.
+MONEY Master the Game is a practical crash course on personal finance and investment, helping readers to invest successfully and retire wealthy.

 - Develop a system of automated withdrawals for your investment